drostron/slamdata-docs/source/developers-guide.rst

 To (optionally) delete the existing Workspace:

-* If you are still in the Workspace, click on the zoom-out icon. |Zoom-Out|
+* If you are still in the Workspace, click on the back to filesystem icon. |Back-to-FileSystem|

 * Locate the **My First Test** Workspace and hover your mouse over it.